 |Works by||Replacing the missing hormone in the vagina to relieve local symptoms|

 What is Ovestin Cream?

-Ovestin Cream is a form of HRT that contains the hormone estradiol, which is a type of estrogen.
+Ovestin Cream is a form of HRT that contains the hormone Estriol, which is a type of estrogen.
 This HRT cream has been specifically designed to provide relief to menopausal women who suffer from symptoms of vaginal dryness or vaginal atrophy.

 When women experience the menopause their ovaries stop releasing eggs, which causes the body to stop producing the same levels of oestrogen.
 This process can cause some women to experience a range of unpleasant symptoms including vaginal dryness.